Still of the Night (film): Plot

 Manhattan psychiatrist Dr. Sam Rice is visited by glamorous, enigmatic Brooke Reynolds, who works at Crispin's (a fictitious New York auction house modeled after Christie's).
 Brooke was having an affair with one of Rice's patients, George Bynum, who has just been murdered.
 Brooke asks the doctor to return a watch to Bynum's wife and not reveal the affair.

 Sam is visited by NYPD Detective Joseph Vitucci but refuses to give any information on Bynum, a patient for two years.
 After the police warn him that he could become a target because the killer may believe he knows something, Sam reviews the case files detailing Bynum's affairs with various women at Crispin's, including Brooke.
 Bynum had also expressed concern, claiming a wealthy friend had once killed someone, and Bynum was the only person who knew about this.
 He wondered if this friend might kill again.

 The police believe Bynum's killer is a woman.
 Sam gradually falls for Brooke but believes he is being followed.
 He is mugged by someone who takes his coat, whereupon the mugger is killed in the same manner as Bynum.

-Sam tries to interpret clues from the case file with his psychiatrist mother, Grace, including a strange dream of Bynum's in which he finds a green box in a cabinet in a dark house and is then chased up a narrow staircase by a little girl carrying a bleeding teddy bear.
+Sam tries to interpret clues from the case file with his psychiatrist mother, Grace.
+This includes a strange dream of Bynum's in which he finds a green box in a cabinet in a dark house, and sees a little girl with a bleeding teddy bear, who then follows him up a narrow staircase.

 Brooke's behavior becomes increasingly suspicious.
 Sam tails her to a family estate on Long Island.
 She explains her guilt in the accidental death of her father, and claims Bynum threatened to reveal this secret if she broke off their affair.

 Sam pieces together that Bynum's previous girlfriend was Gail Phillips, an assistant to Bynum at Crispin's.
 Gail blames Brooke for her breakup with Bynum.
 Gail, trying to frame Brooke, kills Det.
 Vitucci.
 Now she arrives at the estate to kill Brooke and Sam.